andersource/andersource.github.io/_posts/2019-09-17-device-as-rotation-controller.markdown

 title:  "Using a mobile device as a rotation controller"
 date:   2019-09-17 12:00:00 +0300
 categories:
-description: "Using orientation sensors to rotate the Earth."
+description: "Use your device's orientation sensors to rotate the Earth"
+image: "/assets/thumbnails/rotation_controller_earth.png"
+themecolor: "#c2e6ff"
 ---

 ## Demo